hasii2011/stepversion/README.md

 # Introduction

-A simple python console script to let me bump package version numbers easily and at will
+A simple python console script to let me bump package version numbers easily and at will.

 # Overview